gooddata/gooddata-python-sdk/README.md

 -  Python 3.7 or newer

--  The GoodData.CN Foreign Data Wrapper is tested with latest version of multicorn (1.4.0) and PostgreSQL 12
+-  The GoodData.CN Foreign Data Wrapper is tested with the latest version of multicorn (1.4.0) and PostgreSQL 12

 ## Contributing

 ### Getting Started

 1. Ensure you have at minimum Python 3.9 installed; Python 3.8 and 3.7 are optional for multi-environment tests

     This repo uses [tox](https://tox.readthedocs.io/en/latest/) and by default will try to run tests against all supported versions.
 You can run `tox -e py39` to limit tests to just one environment.

 2. Clone and setup environment:

-    ```
+    ```bash
     git clone git@github.com:gooddata/gooddata-python-sdk.git
     cd gooddata-python-sdk
     make dev